Quantum theory of molecular orientations: Outlook

+The complete symmetry-induced rotation-spin entanglement within an isomer cannot be broken by any operation that maintains the molecular symmetry and keeps the molecule intact.
+Detecting this entanglement may thus require either a breaking of the molecular symmetry or, more drastically, a breaking (dissociation) of the molecule itself.

+Dissociating the molecule should transfer any initial linear and angular momenta into the linear momenta of the individual nuclei.
+Any inter-nuclear (e.g., singlet or triplet) entanglement may be maintained after dissociation.
+Similarly, complete rotation-spin entanglement may also leave a mark on the relative motion of the scattered nuclei. \ifthenelse{\equal{\PeelOffMain}{0}}{ If so, the outgoing nuclear state should be isomer dependent, exhibiting a different entanglement pattern in, say, the entangled \(\e\) isomer of dihedrally symmetric boron trifluoride (see Example~\ref{ex:BF3}) than in its separable \(\a_2^{\ast}\) isomer (see Example~\ref{ex:BF3-separable}). }{ If so, the outgoing nuclear state should be isomer dependent, exhibiting a different entanglement pattern in, say, the entangled \(\e\) isomer of dihedrally symmetric boron trifluoride than in its separable \(\a_2^{\ast}\) isomer. }

-\prg{Robust rotation effects} The second consequence of our result is that \textit{each} position state of certain molecular species hosts a delocalized ``qudit'' or ``fiber'' degree of freedom, and that this fiber can be manipulated in robust fashion using lab-based rotations.
+\prg{Fibers and their topological operations} The second consequence of our result is that \textit{each} position state of certain nuclear spin isomers hosts a ``hidden'' (cf.~\cite{Zeppenfeld_robust_2023}) qudit or ``fiber'' degree of freedom, and that this fiber can be used to store and protect quantum information that is arguably more natural than engineered molecular encodings \cite{albert_robust_2020,Jain_AE_2023}.

 Quantifying the robustness of fiber operations using the framework of holonomy (read: Berry phase) \cite{berry_quantal_1984,wilczek_appearance_1984,simon_holonomy_1983,Zanardi_holonomic_1999}, we reveal that position-state holonomy depends only on global or ``topological'' properties of paths in position space.
 The same dependence is observed in the braiding of Abelian and non-Abelian anyons \cite{Leinaas_theory_1977,wilczek_quantum_1982,Wu_general_1984,arovas_fractional_1984,nayak_non-abelian_2008,Goldin_particle_1980,Wen_non-abelian_1991,Moore_nonabelions_1991,Levay_berry_1995,nayak_2n-quasihole_1996,read_non-abelian_2009} and in families of fault-tolerant quantum gates \cite{gottesman_fibre_2017}.
-Such topological holonomy, or \textit{monodromy}, has hitherto been predicted in only engineered and/or exotic systems, while in this case it occurs naturally in the seemingly ``classical'' position states of molecular species.
-The simplest monodromy is already present in ortho hydrogen, and we outline several ways to observe it in the lab.
+Such topological holonomy, or \textit{monodromy}, has hitherto been predicted in only engineered and/or exotic systems, while in this case it occurs naturally in the seemingly ``classical'' position states of nuclear spin isomers.
+The simplest monodromy is already present in ortho hydrogen, and we outline ways to observe it in the lab.

 \prg{Future directions}